nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

 #### Related problem headers not returned due to search criteria ####

 If a problem is related to another problem using the `relatedProblemHeader` extension it is possible that the related problem header is not returned due to the restrictions of the search criteria.
 It is possible for many problems to be related to each other and if the user needs to fully understand the problem relationships these can be returned by requesting all problems.
-This is done by not specifying a filter for significance or status and putting `includeProblems` in the request.
+This is done by not specifying a filter for status and putting `includeProblems` in the request.
 This will result in all problems recorded on the GP system being returned and will include all links between problems.

 #### Error handling ####